Xelus22/LoLSocWebpage/_posts/articles/2020-05-11-why-you-should-join-rumble.md

 These were their favourite parts about Rumble:

-* The competitive environment
+* The competitive environment.
-* Proving yourself as a player
+* Proving yourself as a player.
-* Having fun with friends
+* Having fun with friends.
-* The BSV™ stream
+* The BSV™ stream.
-* The memes and vibes of Rumble
+* The memes and vibes of Rumble.
-* Learning more about playing the game which is a stark contrast to the “good ol solo queue experience”
+* Learning more about playing the game which is a stark contrast to the “good ol solo queue experience”.
-* The big plays, the close games and the even matchups
+* The big plays, the close games and the even matchups.
-* Meeting new people and getting to know them
+* Meeting new people and getting to know them.
-* Scrims
+* Scrims.
 * Different narratives and storylines such as “rival teams duking it out” or “the team of fresh faces making waves”.

 Here are their reasons to why you should join Rumble: